flatcar/flatcar-website/README.md

 ## Testing

 You should always test your changes locally before creating a pull request.
-Once you do createi a branch or a pull request, we use Netlify to create previes of the changes so that reviewers and yourself can easily review the changes.
+Once you do createi a branch or a pull request, we use Azure Static Web Apps to create previews of the changes so that reviewers and yourself can easily review the changes.

 ### Testing locally